By Amanda Hamman

 See the Famous Outdoor Drama, TECUMSEH!

 Many Ohioans remember traveling just outside of Chillicothe to Sugarloaf Mountain Amphitheatre to sit beneath the stars and experience TECUMSEH!.
-The epic life story of the legendary Shawnee leader as he struggles to defend his sacred homelands in the Ohio country during the late 1700’s.
+The epic life story of the legendary Shawnee leader as he struggles to defend his sacred homelands in the Ohio country during the late 1700's.
 The memorable event include herds of galloping horses, live military cannon in action, and the most dazzling battle sequences!
-You can a look at the show here, and while the 2020 is cancelled — you can shop online from their downtown store.
+You can a look at the show here, and shop online from their downtown store.